selwynpolit/d9book/book/dates.md

 }
 ```

-It might be interesting to factor in the timezone as date fields are stored in UTC.
+It might be interesting to factor in the timezone, as date fields are stored in UTC.
 See https://en.wikipedia.org/wiki/Coordinated_Universal_Time

 ## Node creation and changed dates

 Here is a function which does an `entityQuery` for a node and returns a formatted string version of the creation date.
 Both `created` and `changed` are stored as Unix epoch timestamps in the `node_field_data` table (int 11).

-Note.
-This will handle epoch dates before 1970.
+Note, this will handle epoch dates before 1970.
 You can also use `$node->get('changed')` to retrieve the changed date.

 ```php
 use Drupal\Core\Datetime\DrupalDateTime;